 Each retreat is made possible, not only by the officers, but by all those that attend.
 We have

-about twenty-five officers, past chairs & area captains at a time.
-Yet about another 10-15 men
+about twenty-five officers, past chairs & area captains at a given time.
+Yet about another 10-15

-take on special assignments to make the spiritual weekends possible.
+men take on special assignments to make the spiritual weekend possible.
 Also each individual

-mush be considered for their contribution in bring there, in taking part, in discussion groups,
+must be considered for their contribution in being there, in taking part, in discussion groups, Mass,

-Mass, meditation , conferences and meetings.
-Our retreats are definitely a Group effort.
+meditation, conferences and meetings.
+Our retreats are definitely a group effort